TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

 <img src="https://www.rostemespolecne.cz/copohwegoiwhe/uploads/2017/01/symfony_black_02.png" width=300>

 What I love the most about Symfony?
-It has people, education, sharing, the newest information, dopamin-driven reward system... guess!
+It has people, education, sharing, the newest information, dopamine-driven reward system... guess!

 <br>

-**It's a [Stackoverflow support for Symfony](https://stackoverflow.com/questions/tagged/symfony).** I learned lot of basic know-how there and almost all of the edge-cases.
+**It's a [StackoverFlow support for Symfony](https://stackoverflow.com/questions/tagged/symfony).** I learned a lot of basic know-how there and almost all of the edge-cases.
 The answers are experienced and right to the point.
 I just love it.
 And when I find an outdated answer, I can improve it.
-That way it's clear, what was the best proven practise in Symfony 2, in Symfony 3 and is now in Symfony 4 in one page - one example for all [How to get Parameter in Controller](https://stackoverflow.com/questions/13901256/how-do-i-read-from-parameters-yml-in-a-controller-in-symfony2).
+That way it's clear, what was the best-proven practice in Symfony 2, in Symfony 3 and is now in Symfony 4 in one page - one example for all [How to get Parameter in Controller](https://stackoverflow.com/questions/13901256/how-do-i-read-from-parameters-yml-in-a-controller-in-symfony2).
 Its like [Rector](https://github.com/rectorphp/rector) just to humans.

 ## It's all About You - Community

 @todo photo

 It might be weird to see that software is all about people.
-It's about people, emotions, relationships, what peole create from their love - a post, a package, a book, a video series, a local meetup, a beer meetup, a shirt with a logo, a hat with a log, stickers, open-source package, conference, a talk...
+It's about people, emotions, relationships, what people create from their love - a post, a package, a book, a video series, a local meetup, a beer meetup, a shirt with a logo, a hat with a log, stickers, open-source package, conference, a talk...

 **There would be no frameworks without you - people talking about it on meetups, online forums, people who write about it with passion in comments on Reddit.**